mswietlicki/Blog/raspberry-pi-as-ir-remote-decoder-lirc.md

 		LIRC
 		HomeIntelligence

 As part of my dream to build automatisation and remote control system in my flat I needed to decode IR remotes for my projector and speakers.
-Thanks to that later I will by able to control them easily from Raspberry Pi or AVR µC.
+Thanks to that later I will by able to control them easily from Raspberry Pi or AVR uC.

 What you need?
 -------------